03 May Maybe You Shouldn’t Do SEO

 Good morning, good afternoon, perhaps, I should even say good evening.
 Whatever time it is, wherever you are in the world, hello.
 Welcome, thank you so much for taking the time to join with me.
 My name is Paul Barrs.

-This week, I want to talk about a very interesting conversation I had this past week with a prospective client in regards to some search engine optimisation work that he was asking me to look at doing on his website.
+This week, I want to talk about a very interesting conversation I had recently with a prospective client in regards to some search engine optimisation work that he was asking me to look at doing on his website.

-Now, I came to the site, had a good look over it, said “I need to obviously be able to access your Google Webmaster tools.
+When I came to the site, had a good look over it, and said “I need to obviously be able to access your Google Search Console.
 I need to be able to access your analytics, and whatever rank track data that you currently have”.
 In order to do the best and give him a good assessment, I need this information first.
 I need to identify the problem before, of course, I can offer the solution.

 I realised that, believe it or not, SEO was not going to help this fellow.